Private Rules and Standards

 Abstract

-There is an enormous literature on the choice between rules and standards.
-This literature typically focuses on public laws such as statutes, regulations, and judicial opinions.
-This Article seeks to examine the rules/standards choice in a different context: private legal directives such as contracts, wills and patents.
+There is an enormous literature on rules and standards as forms of legal commands.
+Most of this literature focuses on rules and standards in public laws such as statutes, regulations, and judicial opinions.
+Less attention is given to the rules/standards choice in private legal drafting, such as in contracts, wills, or patents.

 Keywords: rules, standards, rules v. standards, public law, private law, private legal directives, patents, contracts, wills, private drafters